CtrlK

 Specificity

-Lists multiple specific concrete actions: 'security scanning for dependencies, code, containers' with named tools (Trivy, Snyk, npm audit) and specific use cases (CI/CD security gates, pre-deployment audits, CVE detection, SBOM generation).
+Lists multiple specific concrete actions: security scanning for dependencies, code, containers, and names specific tools (Trivy, Snyk, npm audit).
+Also mentions concrete use cases like CI/CD security gates, pre-deployment audits, CVE detection, SBOM generation.

 3 / 3